AllenCell/benchmarking_representations/docs/PREPROCESSING.md

 # Punctate structures: Generate pointclouds

-Edit the data paths in the following file to match the location of the outputs of the alignment, masking, and registration step, then run it.
+Use the preprocessed data manifest generated via the alignment, masking, and registration steps from image as input to the pointcloud generation step

 ```
 src